FabianFelixKraus/ln-history-documentation/content/_index.md

 We try to find correlations of the Bitcoin Lightning Network with the Bitcoin blockchain.
 More precisely, we research if the cost of a payment in the Lightning Network correlates with the fees on the Bitcoin blockchain.
 Those results could be particularly interesting for (routing) nodes that need to manage their liquidity as  cost-efficient as possible.

 ## 💻 Api
-See here [api.ln-history.info](api.ln-history.info) for the swagger documentation of our API.
+See [here](http://ln-history.info:8080/swagger/index.html) for the swagger documentation of our API.
+The backend code can be found on [GitHub](https://github.com/FabianFelixKraus/LN-history)